 With a charming old town and historical treasures, it’s no wonder that Heidelberg is a popular destination to visit in Germany.

-In this article, I’ll share the best things to see and do in Heidelberg.
+In this article, I’ll share the best things to do in Heidelberg.
 These quintessential landmarks will help you catch a glimpse of the city’s beating heart.

 Wander around Heidelberg old town